sharmainec/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: Number of filters per command:**
+**Aspect: Number of filter conditions that users can input per command:**

-* **Alternative 1 (current choice):** Can only use one filter per command.
+* **Alternative 1 (current choice):** Accept multiple conditions per command.
+  * Pros: More convenient for users, creating a better user experience.
+  * Cons: Harder to implement and more difficult to test (due to large permutations of different conditions to consider).

+* **Alternative 2:** Only accept one condition per command.
   * Pros: Easier to implement.
   * Cons: Less convenient for users.

-* **Alternative 2:** Can use multiple types filters per command.
-  * Pros: Greater convenient for users, creating a better user experience.
-  * Cons: Harder to implement and more difficult to test (due to large permutations of different filters to consider).

 **Aspect: Mutability of `FilterBuilder`**

 * **Alternative 1 (current choice):** Make it mutable.
-    * Pros: No need for complex constructors and easier for more filters to be added in the future.
+    * Pros: No need for complex constructors and easier for more types of filters to be added in the future.
     * Cons: Less defensive code and easier for bugs to arise due to programmer error.

 * **Alternative 2:** Make it immutable.
     * Pros: More defensive code.
-    * Cons: There is a need for multiple constructors due to handle optional user inputs due to a lack of set-variable methods.
+    * Cons: There is a need for multiple constructors to handle optional user inputs due to a lack of set-variable methods.
 Furthermore `FilterCommandParser` may become needlessly complex.

 --------------------------------------------------------------------------------------------------------------------